t4d-gmbh/git-and-its-remotes/source/content/organizing_and_more/gitlab_key_elements.md

 - Contain a collection of Users (i.e. Members) with individual roles (i.e. access rights)
 - Can own Subgroups
 - Allow for centralized management of permissions and settings.
-- Provide management tools, like milestones and Kanban boarads to manage all Issues and Merge Requests of related Projects.
+- Provide management tools, like milestones and Kanban boards to manage all Issues and Merge Requests of related Projects.
 ```
 {% endif %}
 :::